Look after your mental health and well-being

 Teachers and other members of staff can help you find someone to talk to.

-At the moment, whilst school is closed, you may be worried/unhappy more than is usual.
 In the left hand column of this page you will see some resources that you can download that may help you.
 Parents – we hope these resources will be useful for you too.

 A video from the Anna Freud Centre, a children's charity dedicated to providing training & support for child mental health services: